Competitive prices for top quality

 Biennials produce early and abundant blooms and are often hardy, low-maintenance plants.
 Many varieties self-seed readily, ensuring a continuous supply of new plants.

-Examples of biennial cut flowers:
+Examples of biennial cut flowers include:

 Some varieties can be sown in early spring, but they usually won't flower that same year.
 It's better to sow the seeds in summer for flowering the following year.

 Most hardy species can overwinter outdoors.
-They then form a rosette of leaves to protect themselves from the cold.
+They form a rosette of leaves to protect themselves from the cold.

 Bolting is a phenomenon in which a biennial plant begins flowering and producing seed in its first year.
 This can be caused by stress factors, such as extreme weather conditions.